passlab/llvm-openmp/README_REX_KMPAPI.md

      `make` is a utility for easily building multiple source codes.
 It use a file named `Makefile` that contains the recipes for how to compile and link the files using compiler and linker. `cmake` is the utility for creating that `Makefile` in a much more easier and portable way than handwriting.
 It processes a file called `CMakeLists.txt` to create the `Makefile` needed for `make`.

  ## Experiment and testing
-   1. The first test program, [runtime/test/rex_kmpapi/parallel.c](runtime/test/rex_kmpapi/parallel.c) and a simple `Makefile` located in the same folder can be used for testing the implementation of `rex_parallel/single/master/barrier` and others implemented in `rex_kmp.cpp`.
+   1. The first test program, [runtime/test/rex_kmpapi/test_rex_parallel.c](runtime/test/rex_kmpapi/test_rex_parallel.c) and a simple `Makefile` located in the same folder can be used for testing the implementation of `rex_parallel/single/master/barrier` and others implemented in `rex_kmp.cpp`.
 Assuming the current session is in the `build` folder following the instruction above.
 The absolute path for your `llvm-openmp` working directory is `/home/yanyh/llvm-openmp`, so the absolute path for the current folder is `/home/yanyh/llvm-openmp/build`

            cd ../runtime/test/rex_kmpapi
            make # create the parallel executable
            export LD_LIBRARY_PATH=/home/yanyh/llvm-openmp/build/runtime/src:$LD_LIBRARY_PATH
-           ldd parallel  # to check whether parallel executable will use the library (libomp.so) you just built before.
+           ldd test_rex_parallel  # to check whether parallel executable will use the library (libomp.so) you just built before.
-           ./parallel
+           ./test_rex_parallel

    The `export LD_LIBRARY_PATH=...` command setups the library path for the executable by letting LD_LIBRARY_PATH environment variable to include the lib path, which is `/home/yanyh/llvm-openmp/build/runtime/src`.

-   Check the `Makefile` to see how the flags are set for compiling the `parallel.c` file.
+   Check the `Makefile` to see how the flags are set for compiling the `test_rex_parallel.c` file.
 If you need to use the library and the header file for your development, you need to provide the header path and lib path to the `-I` and `-L` flags of the compiler.

    1. Please write other test files for other OpenMP functions